TheKicker/rocket-downrange/README.md

 Rocket Downrange is a side project site I am developing to showcase the advancements of humanity in regards to the exploration of outer space.
 While the core Vue.JS is my own writing (please be patient as I continue to learn), all data you see on the site is returned from various API's.
 The first three API's I am using belong to SpaceX (USA), Rocket Lab (USA) and NASA (USA) and are provided for free or free with a registered key.
 Thus, the site should continue to be a fun and dynamic way of keeping updated on the industry at large.

-Most of the images you see - especially those of planets are owned by NASA.
-Other media may be directly from SpaceX, RocketLab, or other organizations featured on the site.
-I claim no ownership of these and am only using these as assets of learning.
+Most of the data and images you see - especially those of planets are taken/owned by NASA.
+Other media may be directly from SpaceX, RocketLab, or other organizations and API's featured on the site.  <strong>I claim no ownership of these items and am only using them as assets of learning. </strong>

-I hope the site serves you well and I am always open to critique/criticism,
+I hope the site serves you well and I am always open to comments/critique,

  <a href="https://www.cavlemasters.com" target="_blank">- Cav Lemasters ( @TheKicker )</a>

 <div align="left">
 <hr>
 All mission data belongs to corresponding company.
-Site will remain open, free and a learning resource for all.
+Site will remain free and an open learning resource for all.
 </br>
 </br>
 Hosted on Netlify, built with Vue.js, Axios, Vue-Meta, Bootstrap 4 and more!